knweston/CSCE-636-Video-Classification/README.md

 - Scipy, sklearn, skimage, glob, tqdm

 How to train:
-- Put the name of the training videos in the trainlist.txt file
+- Put the name of the training videos in the trainlist.txt file in this format:
+  [name_of_video]/v_[name_of_video].
+For example:
+  - Name of video is: DoingHousework.mp4
+  - Name put in the trainlist.txt: DoingHousework/v_DoingHousework.mp4

 - Put the training video files in the training_videos folder
 - Start the training process using command: python training.py